microsoft/trident/docs/Reference/Host-Configuration/API-Reference/Password.md

 Password configuration for a user.

+**NOTICE:**

+As a security measure, **Trident does NOT support passwords** for Trident-created users.
+The only allowed value for this field is a locked password, which is the default when this field is skipped.
+A locked password means that the user account does not allow logging in using password authentication.
+It is recommended to use SSH keys for authentication instead.

 | Characteristic | Value  |
 | -------------- | ------ |
 | Type           | `enum` |